ImpetigoSkip to the navigation

 You or your child may have impetigo if you have sores:

-- On the skin, especially around the nose or mouth.
-The sores begin as small red spots, then change to blisters that eventually break open.
+- That begin as small red spots, then change to blisters that eventually break open.
 The sores are typically not painful, but they may be itchy.

 - That increase in size and number.
 Sores may be as small as a pimple or larger than a coin.